 What are SBA International Trade Loans?

-What Are The Eligibility Requirements for International Trade Loans?
+What Are the Eligibility Requirements for International Trade Loans?

 In general, borrowers applying for an SBA International Trade Loan need to first be eligible for a standard SBA 7(a) loan.
 This means that they must be a U.S.-based, for-profit business, must have good credit and strong financials, and need to conform to the SBA size standards for their particular industry.